OWASP/CheatSheetSeries/cheatsheets/XML_External_Entity_Prevention_Cheat_Sheet.md

 # Python

-The following information for XXE injection in Python 3 is directly from this [official Python 3 documentation page](https://docs.python.org/3/library/xml.html#xml-vulnerabilities).
+The Python 3 official documentation contains a section on [xml vulnerabilities](https://docs.python.org/3/library/xml.html#xml-vulnerabilities).
+For Python 2, you can refer to this [page](https://docs.Python.org/2/library/xml.html#xml-vulnerabilities).

+> The end of life for Python 2 is expected for January 1st 2020.

-The below table gives an overview of various modules in Python 3 used for XML parsing and whether they are vulnerable or not.
+The following table gives an overview of various modules in Python 3 used for XML parsing and whether they are vulnerable or not.

 | Attack Type               | sax        | etree      | minidom    | pulldom    | xmlrpc     |
 |---------------------------|------------|------------|------------|------------|------------|